 The film examines the struggle of different individuals against violent prejudices - all seeking their own road to what they believe could set them free.

 Raj Amit Kumar is the founder of the Dark Frames consortium (69 Productions, Dark Frames & One Friday Films).
-He graduated in Masters of Arts in Cinema and Media Studies from City University of New York (CUNY) in 2006 and finished his Ph.D coursework in the same subject at Southern Illinois University (SIUC) before beginning work on Unfreedom.
+He graduated with a Masters of Arts in Cinema and Media Studies from City University of New York (CUNY) in 2006 and finished his Ph.D coursework in the same subject at Southern Illinois University (SIUC) before beginning work on Unfreedom.

 A media academic, teacher, and writer, he has taught cinema theory and history at both his alma maters, CUNY and SIUC (2005 - 2009), and his writings and research papers have been published and presented at various conferences.